ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 - ``ERRATA_A77_1160841``: This applies erratum 1160841 workaround to Cortex-A77
    CPU.
 This needs to be enabled for revision r0p0 of the CPU.
 It is fixed in r1p0.

+- ``ERRATA_A77_1204882``: This applies erratum 1204882 workaround to Cortex-A77
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU.
+It is fixed in r1p0.

 -  ``ERRATA_A77_1508412``: This applies errata 1508412 workaround to Cortex-A77
    CPU.
 This needs to be enabled only for revision <= r1p0 of the CPU.